ItEndsWithTens/SickJumps/README.txt

     start_multiplier  float, default 1.0

-      The speed multiplier to use outside of the ramped portion of c.
+      The speed multiplier to use before the ramp up.

     full_multiplier  float, default 1.0

-      The speed multiplier to use as the target within the ramped portion of c.
+      The speed multiplier to use between ramp up and ramp down.

     up_seconds  float, default c length / 4.0
     down_seconds  float, default c length / 4.0